Maintenant en lecture: Recipe for Old-Fashioned Baked Beans (Salted Beans with Bacon)

 Questions & Answers: Everything you need to know about Bines

-Q: What types of beans are used to make beans?
+Q: What types of beans are used to prepare beans?

-A: Beans are traditionally prepared with small white beans, also called Navy beans.
-These beans are rich in vegetable protein, fiber, and vitamins, making them a choice ingredient for a nourishing and balanced dish.
+A: Baked beans are traditionally prepared with small white beans, also known as Navy beans.
+These beans are rich in vegetable protein, fiber, and vitamins, making them an excellent ingredient for a nourishing and balanced dish.

-Q: Can the bines be prepared in advance and reheated later?
+Q: Can the beans be prepared in advance and reheated later?

-A: Yes, beans can be made ahead of time.
-In fact, they often taste better the next day because the flavors continue to develop.
-To reheat, simply place them in a Dutch oven over low heat or in a 200°F (95°C) oven until heated through.
+A: Yes, baked beans can be made ahead of time.
+In fact, they often taste better the next day, as the flavors continue to develop.
+To reheat them, simply place them in a casserole dish over low heat or in a 200°F (95°C) oven until piping hot.
 You can add a little water if they seem too dry.

-Q: Do beans always have to be sweetened?
+Q: Do beans always have to be sweet?

-A: No, bines can be prepared without sugar, which gives "white bines" or salted bines.
-This version allows everyone to sweeten their dish according to their preferences, by adding maple syrup or molasses directly to their bowl at the time of serving.
+A: No, baked beans can be prepared without sugar, resulting in "white" or salted beans.
+This version allows everyone to sweeten their dish according to their preferences, by adding maple syrup or molasses directly to their bowl when serving.

-A: Bines are delicious served with fresh household bread or rye bread.
-They also pair very well with eggs, bacon, or sausages for brunch, or with a green salad for a lighter meal.
-At the sugar shack, they are often accompanied by other traditional dishes such as crepes and ham.
+A: Baked beans are delicious served with fresh country bread or rye bread.
+They also pair very well with eggs, bacon, or sausages at brunch, or with a green salad for a lighter meal.
+At the sugar shack, they are often served with other traditional dishes like pancakes and ham.

 Back to blog